An electrical engineering perspective on naturality in computational physics: Mathematical structures for discrete solvers

 Many elliptic operators of interest arise from elliptic complexes.
 From ellipticity of the complex, it follows that the sum of the differential operator and its adjoint $D + D^*$ is an elliptic operator \citep{Atiyah}.
 Given an elliptic complex, the elliptic operator $\Delta = DD^* + D^*D$ yields the harmonic sections of the complex, analogously to harmonic forms of the de Rham complex, and a generalized Hodge theory in this manner.
 Thus, with an elliptic complex, we are provided with an extremely useful set of tools for doing computational physics.

-In general, complexes of {\bf Hilbert spaces}, i.e. vector spaces equipped with an inner product that are complete with respect to the induced norm have been recently in the forefront within the context of numerical methods \citep{Arnold}.
+In general, complexes of {\bf Hilbert spaces}, i.e. vector spaces equipped with an inner product that are complete with respect to the induced norm have been recently in the forefront within the context of numerical methods \citep{Arnold, ArnoldBook, Hiptmair2020}.
 Such general complexes are not necessarily Fredholm or elliptic, and the spaces are not necessarily separable.
-A {\bf Hilbert complex} $\mathcal{H}^x$ is the sequence of Hilbert spaces
+A {\bf Hilbert complex} \citep{Arnold, ArnoldBook, Hiptmair2020} $\mathcal{H}^*$ is the sequence of Hilbert spaces

 with $\rmd$ representing here closed densely-defined linear operators between Hilbert spaces, with $\rmd \circ \rmd = 0$ \citep{Arnold}, \citep{Bruning}, \citep{HolstAndStern}.
 An elliptic complex is a Hilbert complex.
-The most obvious example of a Hilbert complex of cochains is the {\bf de Rham complex} $F^x(\Omega)$ of differential forms on a smooth manifold $\Omega$,
+The most obvious example of a Hilbert complex of cochains is the {\bf de Rham complex} $F^*(\Omega)$ of differential forms on a smooth manifold $\Omega$,

 with the exterior derivative acting as the coboundary mapping.
 Essentially, Hilbert complex can be viewed as an abstraction of the de Rham complex.
-A {\bf Hilbert subcomplex} $\mathcal{H}^{x}_\mathrm{s}$ of $\mathcal{H}^{x}$ consists of spaces $\mathcal{H}^{p}_\mathrm{s} \subset \mathcal{H}^p$ with $\rmd \mathcal{H}^{p}_\mathrm{s} \subset \mathcal{H}^{p+1}_\mathrm{s}$.
+A {\bf Hilbert subcomplex} $\mathcal{H}^{*}_\mathrm{s}$ of $\mathcal{H}^{*}$ consists of spaces $\mathcal{H}^{p}_\mathrm{s} \subset \mathcal{H}^p$ with $\rmd \mathcal{H}^{p}_\mathrm{s} \subset \mathcal{H}^{p+1}_\mathrm{s}$.
 For Hilbert subcomplexes, the subspaces are naturally understood as Hilbert subspaces.

-However, for computational continuum physics when compact domains are considered, a Hilbert complex is often too abstract of a notion, since the more pedestrian approach of elliptic and Fredholm complexes would suffice.
+However, for computational continuum physics when compact domains are considered, a Hilbert complex is often too abstract of a notion, since the more pedestrian approach of elliptic and Fredholm complexes would suffice, as we will see in the following sections.
 An elliptic complex, as a special case of a Hilbert complex, yields thus in many cases a more concrete approach to our needs than a general Hilbert complex.
 The de Rham complex is indeed an elliptic complex.
 As also noted in \citep{Gross} and \citep{Kotiuga1984}, it is the framework of elliptic complexes that formalizes the ideas of analogies in physics expressed by Tonti via Tonti diagrams \citep{Tonti1972}, \citep{Tonti1977}: the de Rham isomorphism at one's disposal in the complexes associated with the exterior derivative gives a concrete tool to answer questions about (co)homology of the complex.